Five Things You Need to Know to Start Your Day

 Before it's here, it's on the Bloomberg Terminal.
 Find out more about how the Terminal delivers information and analysis that financial professionals can't find anywhere else.
 Learn more.

-To contact the authors of this story: Joe Easton in London at jeaston7@bloomberg.netMacarena Munoz Montijano in Madrid at mmunoz39@bloomberg.net
+To contact the author of this story: Sam Unsted in London at sunsted@bloomberg.net

+To contact the editor responsible for this story: Celeste Perri at cperri@bloomberg.net

 For more articles like this, please visit us at bloomberg.com